 Anna Chernyshova is a current PhD student under Dr. Graham Thompson at Western University.
 Anna completed her Master’s of Biology at Western University in 2020, where she was awarded the Ruth Horner Arnold Fellowship in Biology.
 In her research, Anna strives to bridge the gaps in our understanding of genomics, the evolution of eusocial species, and the adaptive value of their behaviours.

-Julia Lacika is a fourth-year BSc Honours Specialization in Biology student with a Minor in Genetics.
-She holds a Western Undergraduate Student Research Internship (USRI) and is working to devise and implement experiments that test how the make-up of gut microbiomes predict foraging and defense behaviour of worker bees.
+Julia Lacika is a first-year MSc student in the Thompson lab at Western University.
+Her research project focuses on how the gut microbiomes of honey bees impact foraging and defense behaviour.
 Julia is also working on a project that aims to explore the effects of probiotic exposure on queen bees by inoculating bee candy with bacteria cultured in the lab.

 Amira Bouchema is a fourth-year BSc student, majoring in Biochemistry and minoring in computer science.
 Amira holds an Undergraduate Research Assistantship position at the University of Guelph in the Allen-Vercoe lab, specifically helping out The Canadian Bee Gut Project.
 In this position, Amira focuses on studying the honey bee microbiome to isolate novel strains and test stability of the microbiome against external pressures.
 Amira has previously worked under Dr. Rebecca Shapiro to study the pathogenesis of Candida albicans through the utilization of multiple synthetic biology techniques such as CRISPR.